tcltk/tklib/modules/wcb/README.txt

 and "tk_library" variables, respectively.

-To install Wcb on UNIX, "cd" to the desired directory and unpack the distribution file "wcb3.5.tar.gz":
+To install Wcb on UNIX, "cd" to the desired directory and unpack the distribution file "wcb3.6.tar.gz":

-    gunzip -c wcb3.5.tar.gz | tar -xf -
+    gunzip -c wcb3.6.tar.gz | tar -xf -

-This command will create a directory named "wcb3.5", with the subdirectories "demos", "doc", and "scripts".
+This command will create a directory named "wcb3.6", with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "wcb3_5.zip" into the directory "wcb3.5", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "wcb3_6.zip" into the directory "wcb3.6", with the subdirectories "demos", "doc", and "scripts".

-How to use it?
+How to Use It?
 --------------

 To be able to use the commands and variables implemented in the package